electricimp/Builder/README.md

 Builder combines a preprocessor with an expression language and advanced imports.

 There are a number of ways in which you can [install Builder](#builder-installation) depending on how you plan to integrate it into your workflow.
 Once installed on your computer, you can use it to process your Squirrel application and factory firmware before you transfer the code to an impCentral™ Device Group.

-The [Electric Imp VS Code extension](https://github.com/electricimp/vscode) already combines Builder and with commands to upload code to an impCentral™ Device Group.
-If you are using the extension there is no need to do a separate install of Builder to take advantage of its features.
+**Note** The [Electric Imp VS Code extension](https://github.com/electricimp/vscode) already incorporates Builder and can be used to upload code to Device Groups.
+If you are using the VS Code extension, there is no need install Builder separately to take advantage of its features.

 You can use Builder to pull the contents of separate code files into your main source code files.
 These additional files might contain library code that you make use of across a number of different products, or they might contain confidential data which you don’t want to keep inside source code files that are managed through a software version control system.